-The CPUE of juvenile Dolly Varden at Sourdock Creek was highest in 2000 and has decreased over the sample period to zero fish caught (Figure 12).
+The catch per unit of effort of juvenile Dolly Varden at Sourdock Creek was highest in 2000 and has decreased over the sample period to zero fish caught (Figure 12).
 The element concentrations (e.g., metals) in Competition Creek may have increased, leading to a chemical barrier to the upstream movement of Dolly Varden juveniles from overwintering habitat in the Wulik River.
-Small streams around the Red Dog Mine area are typically used by rearing Dolly Varden during the ice-free season and the lower CPUE over the last five years in Sourdock Creek indicates that this movement has been curtailed.
+Small streams around the Red Dog Mine area are typically used by rearing Dolly Varden during the ice-free season and the lower CPUE over the last six years in Sourdock Creek indicates that this movement has been curtailed.